opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 Configuring the data visualizations
 ===================================

-Although the visualizations of the created datasets are configured both in terms of content and appearance from the edition interface of the datasets themselves, some other global data visualizations configurations such as custom default chart colors, available basemaps, and default map locations, are managed from the Look & feel > Data visualizations interface.
+Although the visualizations of the created datasets are configured both in terms of content and appearance from the edition interface of the datasets themselves, some other global data visualizations configurations such as custom default chart colors, available basemaps, and default map locations, are managed from the **Look & feel > Data visualizations** subsection of the back office.

 Configuring chart default colors